Do you have stray cats that hang around your house? Do you often wish they wouldn’t?

 Plus, you might want to consider placing organic diatomaceous earth on them to keep the fleas off of them as well.

-But beyond that, they need very little and usually give a whole lot back.
-So you don’t get a whole lot lower maintenance than keeping cats around your barn.
+However, beyond that, they need very little and usually give a whole lot back.
+You don’t get a whole lot lower maintenance than keeping cats around your barn.

 7. Give an orphaned animal a home